Construction of a health post with birthing station, Karnali

 In the rural parts of Nepal, most people still live from agriculture – including in the communities of Sunapati, Doramba and Khadadevi in Ramechhap.
 The

-Despite compulsory schooling since 1975, only 89% of children in Nepal are enrolled in primary school.
-Poverty and social status have an impact on education
+Despite compulsory schooling, many children in Nepal are not enrolled in primary school.
+Poverty and social status have an impact on education and parents often

 In the severely disadvantaged community of Bhee in Mugu, a remote mountainous district in the Karnali region in northwestern Nepal, an agricultural project is intended

-A fabric production facility for 30 weavers is to be created in Kawasoti.
-The Dhaka Weaving House builds on a previous project through which the
+A fabric production facility for 30 weavers was created in Kawasoti.
+The Dhaka Weaving House builds on a previous project through which the women learned

 In rural Nepal, which is dominated by Hinduism, girls and women are disadvantaged in many respects.
 One of the main reasons has to do with